 2. Cathedral de Almudena

 Almudena Cathedral is a Catholic church in Madrid, Spain.
 It is the seat of the Roman Catholic Archdiocese of Madrid.
 The cathedral was consecrated by Pope John Paul II in 1993.
 The entrance to this enormous church is free!
-It’s located just in front of Royal Palace so it’s a perfect time to visit both of them in the same day!
+It’s located just in front of the Royal Palace so it’s a perfect time to visit both of them in the same day!

 3. Templo de Debod

-Did You know that in the middle of downtown You can find Egyptian Temple?
+Did You know that in the middle of downtown You can find the Egyptian Temple?
 The temple was saved from the rising waters of Lake Nasser in southern Egypt when Egyptian president Gamal Abdel Nasser built the Aswan High Dam.
 After 1968 it was sent block by block to Spain as a gesture of thanks to Spanish archaeologists in the Unesco team that worked to save the monuments that would otherwise have disappeared forever.
 Temple looks incredibly beautiful during the evening!
 Also, You can see from there one of the best views of Madrid city!
-Go there around 21 and enjoy the view of city lights from a view point near to Templo de Debod!
+Go there around 21 and enjoy the view of city lights from a viewpoint near to Templo de Debod!

 4. Plaza Mayor